Jollerprutt/proxmox-node/README.md

 # Proxmox Node Building
-This recipe will help you build two physical proxmox nodes and one Synology VM proxmox node.
-Such a group is called a cluster and has a central management webgui by a single IP address.
-A cluster or of three nodes can form a quorum so you can High Availability in the event a node fails.
+This recipe builds two physical hardware Proxmox nodes and one Synology VM Proxmox node.
+Such a group is called a cluster and has a central management WebGUI by a single URL/IP address.
+A cluster or of three nodes can form a quorum so you can have High Availability in the event a node fails.

-The hardware in the recipe includes:
+The hardware in this recipe includes:
 *  1x Qotom Mini PC Q500G6-S05 with 6x Gigabit NICs;
 *  1x Intel i3 NUC model nuc5i3ryh; and,
 *  1x Synology DS1515+ with 4x NICs.

-Both the Qotom Mini PC Q500G6-S05 and Intel NUC model nuc5i3ryh are low wattage at 15W TDP, Intel CPU's are all 2x core / 4x thread Intel CPUs, support Intel AES-NI instruction sets (for OpenVPN), all have Intel NIC's, and all have at least 2x SATA 6.0 Gb/s Ports each to support SSD's.
+Both the Qotom Mini PC Q500G6-S05 and Intel NUC model nuc5i3ryh are low wattage at 15W TDP, Intel CPU's are all 2x core / 4x thread Intel CPUs, support for Intel AES-NI instruction sets (for OpenVPN which is single threaded only), all have Intel NIC's, and all have at least 2x SATA 6.0 Gb/s Ports each to support SSD's.
 Each node is installed with a minimum of 16Gb of RAM.

 All the network gear is Ubiquiti Networks which is a dream to configure.